 Samples are delivered to the FDA laboratory receiving area, (e.g. FedEx®, UPS®, Airborne®, FDA or state personnel, and other private courier).

 Any chain of custody form (e.g. from the Office of Criminal Investigations) received with the sample follows the sample records throughout the laboratory.

-If FACTS is unavailable (e.g. computer server is down) at the time of laboratory receipt of the sample, the laboratory uses its Computer Contingency Plan in order to document sample receipt and handling operations.
+If FACTS or LIMS is unavailable (e.g. computer server is down) at the time of laboratory receipt of the sample, the laboratory uses its Computer Contingency Plan in order to document sample receipt and handling operations.

-All samples should be kept in their original shipping container until ready to be entered into FACTS by the Sample Custodian.
+All samples should be kept in their original shipping container until ready to be entered into FACTS or LIMS by the Sample Custodian.
 Frozen samples should be priority to avoid thawing.
 Sample packages are inspected during laboratory receipt processing to assure the following:

 - physical condition is satisfactory,

 - official seal (if present) is unbroken, and